laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 * To solder the radio connection headers, it is advised to solder the QMX+'s headers first.
 Place the board on top of the mainboard of QMX+ with suitable headers, connect the boards with screws and then solder the headers to the battery board.
 This ensures our board lies flat on top of the mainboard.

-* You should mark and drill the back plate after you screw the board to the mainboard.
+* You should mark and drill the back plate for type-c port after you screw the board to the mainboard.
 Board must be flat and sturdy.

 **When all components are soldered you should test and inspect your board with a multimeter according to the schematic.
 If you are sure about it then insert the batteries correctly and power it on.**

 ![Assembling Modules](https://github.com/laxdronum/QMX-Plus-Battery-and-Audio-Board/blob/main/Images/Assembling%20Modules.jpeg)

 **Note : The image above include *Rev. 1* which is the prototype version of this board.
-Assembly guide is identical to the *Rev. 1.1* The main difference between these revisions is a switch option to change between charge and operation mode which is found unnecessary during testing but battery disengagement feature doesn't work in this version and you must add a switch to change between modes.
+Assembly guide is identical to the *Rev. 1.1*.
+The main difference between these revisions is a switch option to change between charge and operation mode which is found unnecessary during testing but battery disengagement feature doesn't work in this version so you must add a switch to change between modes.
 Minor silkscreen changes and footprint changes also made.**

 ### Audio Calibration